Ptival/PeaCoq/README.md

 4. `npm install` some JavaScript modules needed by the front-end

-5. `bower install` some JavaScript modules needed by the front-end

-6. `typings install` some TypeScript definitions needed to type-check the front-end
+5. `typings install` some TypeScript definitions needed to type-check the front-end

-7. `tsc -p .` transpiles the front-end from TypeScript to JavaScript
+6. `tsc -p .` transpiles the front-end from TypeScript to JavaScript

-8. Finally a configuration file will be created in your home directory
+7. Finally a configuration file will be created in your home directory

 So it will take a while the first time, and steps 1, 4, 5, and 6 will require an Internet connection.